Distance distributions and inverse problems for metric measure spaces: Characterization Results for Manifolds

-\emph{Fully regular} is a regularity class of plane curves including polygons and generic smooth curves---see \cite{brinkman2012invariant} for details.
-Using the terminology of this paper, the Curve Histogram Conjecture says that $L_H$ distinguishes plane curves.
+In \cite{brinkman2012invariant}, the class of \emph{regular} plane curves includes both polygons and smooth curves---see \cite{brinkman2012invariant} for details.
+Using the terminology of this paper, the Curve Histogram Conjecture says that $L_\mathrm{H}^\catC$ induces a metric on the full subcategory $\catC$ of isomorphism classes of regular plane curves, which would provide an affirmative answer to question (\globalInj) from Section \ref{sec:inverse_problems}.

 Consider the curves shown in Figure \ref{fig:curve_histogram_conjecture}.
-Each curve is obtained as the boundary of a polygon, each constructed by appending four congruent isosceles triangles to a regular octagon.
+Each curve is obtained as the boundary of a polygonal region, each constructed by appending four congruent isosceles triangles to a regular octagon.
 These curves are clearly non-isometric and will serve as our counterexample to the Curve Histogram Conjecture.
-It is interesting to note that these curves first appeared in \cite{mallows1970linear} as a counterexample to a conjecture of Blaschke that linear-intercept distributions distinguish convex polygons (see \cite{santalo1953introduction}).